mmiranda222/.statsuite/content/using-dlm/manage-permissions/permission-rules.md

  - permission type (e.g. 3)

  For the list of available **Permission types** and **SDMX artefact types**, pleasse see below.
+For the list of available **Permission types** and **SDMX artefact types**, please see below.

+ In order to be able to use the AuthorisationManagement web service, the user needs to be authenticated and to provide a valid access token.
 In order to be able to use the AuthorisationManagement web service, the user needs to be authenticated and to provide a valid access token.

 ---

 ### List of available permissions
 #### Basic permissions
 The basic permissions listed below are permissions associated to a single and specific action.